Cheesy Potato Pancakes

 • Grate the potatoes preferably on a box grater.
 (If using a food processor, make sure to pulse the shredded potatoes with the blade attachment to cut the long strands.)

-• Add about 1/4-inch oil into a frying pan and heat over medium high heat.
+• Add about ¼ inch of oil into a frying pan and heat over medium-high heat.

-• Drop about 1 heaping tablespoon of potato mixture into the oil (I use this medium cookie scoop for this step), flatten the mixture and place a slice of cheese in the middle.
-Cover the cheese with a little bit of potato mixture (about ½ tablespoon of mixture).
+• Drop about 1 heaping tablespoon of the potato mixture into the oil (I use this medium cookie scoop for this step), flatten it, and place a slice of cheese in the middle.
+Cover the cheese with about ½ tablespoon of potato mixture.

-• Serve warm with sour cream.
-(Also smoked salmon makes a great addition to these pancakes.)
+• Serve warm with sour cream and more scallions.
+(Also, smoked salmon makes a great addition to these pancakes.)

 ⭐️ Did you make this recipe?